-Dwarf baby tears is a popular and versatile foreground (midground) plant.
+Dwarf baby tears are a popular and versatile foreground (midground) plant.
 It is one of the smallest aquarium plants in the world.
-Dwarf baby tears has a vibrant / bright green overall colouration except the roots which are white / cream in colour.
-It is small in size, grows up to 3 cm (1.2 inches) vertically and spreads up to 10 cm (4 inches) horizontally.
+Dwarf baby tears have a vibrant / bright green overall colouration except the roots which are white / cream in color.
+It is small in size, grows up to 3 cm (1.2 inches) vertically, and spreads up to 10 cm (4 inches) horizontally.
 It is one of the smallest aquarium plants.

 The leaves are small: about a millimetre, they are roundish-ovoid and fine textured.
-It possesses long filiform creeping stems / runners that forms dense mats or carpets, tiny roots which stays rooted in the substrate, and serves as anchorage and absorber of nutrients.
+It possesses long filiform creeping stems / runners that forms dense mats or carpets, tiny roots which stays rooted in the substrate and serve as anchorage and absorber of nutrients.

 Tank Requirements and Water Parameters

 This plant will thrive best if appropriate water conditions are maintained in the tank.
 A minimum tank size of 10 gallons is recommended for this plant species.
 It can also do well in nano tanks of 5 gallons or medium-sized tanks as well.
 It all depends on your choice and purpose.

 Temperature: Ensure that a temperature range of 68 – 75° F (20 – 24 °C) is maintained in the tank.
 Dwarf Baby tears is very sensitive to temperature growth.
 There are many recorded cases whereby the Dwarf baby tears died off in higher temperature above 25 C (77 F).
 Always check the water temperature at intervals using a good digital thermometer.

 pH: The optimal pH level for the Dwarf baby tears is between 6.0 – 7.5.